 Maybe you remember Edeka's successful #homecoming commercial.
 That was highly emotional storytelling at its best, but perhaps a little too predictable.
 With a dramatic development, a hero and an antagonist, you are sure to get the attention of your viewers.

 Tip 6: Not too long and not too short

-Tip 7: Regularly perform a success analysis
+Tip 7: Regularly carry out a success analysis

 If you compare your previously published videos, you may find that your viewers prefer longer films.
 Also, look at your competitors' videos: How long are their most successful films?